Icenium/icenium-cli/README.md

 * [Telerik AppBuilder extension for Visual Studio](http://www.telerik.com/appbuilder/visual-studio-extension "The AppBuilder Extension for Visual Studio"): Extension for the popular Microsoft IDE.
 * [Telerick AppBuilder package for Sublime Text 2](???
 "The AppBuilder package for Sublime Text 2"): A package for the popular text editor.
 * [Telerik AppBuilder companion app](http://www.telerik.com/appbuilder/companion-app "The AppBuilder Companion App"): iOS testing utility <a href="https://itunes.apple.com/bg/app/icenium-ion/id527547398" target="_blank">available for free on the App Store</a>.
+* [Telerik AppBuilder documentation](http://docs.telerik.com/platform/appbuilder "The documentation resources for Telerik AppBuilder"): Learn more about what you can do with Telerik AppBuilder.
+* [Telerik AppBuilder web page](http://www.telerik.com/appbuilder "The Telerik AppBuilder web page"): Visit the Telerik AppBuilder web site.

 <a id="license" href="#license">License</a>
 ===